design-automation/gs-json/README.md

   * 100 - Polyline
   * 120 - NURBS curve
   * 121 - Bezier curve
-* 2D FACE entities:
+* 2D SHELL entities:
-  * 200 - Polygon (with holes, being tested...)
+  * 200 - Polygon Mesh (can be non-planar, being tested...)
-  * 201 - Mesh (being tested...)
   * 220 - NURBS Surface
   * 221 - Bezier Surface

 More geometric entities may be added in the future.

-Other higher level topologies (such as shells, solids, and compound solids) can be created using *collections*.
+Other higher level topological entities (such as solids and compound solids) can be created using *collections*.
 See below for more details.

 ### Implicit Entities
 In order to ensure that the file format is efficient and compact, internal entities are not explicitly represented.
 They nevertheless still exist implicitly.
-For example, a polygonal has an explicitly defined FACE, but the WIRES, EDGES, VERTICES and POINTS are all implicit.
+For example, a polygonal mesh has an explicitly defined SHELL, but the FACES, WIRES, EDGES, VERTICES and POINTS are all implicit.

 ## Semantics
 Semantic information can be added to the model in two ways: